 Forward Headers: Allows the WSRP consumer to forward specific HTTP headers from the user’s browser session to the WSRP producer.

 Markup Character Sets: Markup character encodings supported for the consumer are shown in a comma delimited list.
-UTF-8 is assumed and will be added automatically as a supported encoding.
+UTF-8 is assumed and is added automatically as a supported encoding.

 Next, you’ll learn how to create custom remote portlets.